DannyCastle1/DanielSPA/README.md

 ### Installation

- Once you have them installed, navigate in the Command Line Interface to where you saved this repository to use the following commands:
+ Once you're ready to go, navigate in the Command Line Interface to where you saved this repository to use the following commands:

 * cd danielspa
   ```sh